anishkarki/anishkarki.github.io/DatabaseAdmin/interviewprep4.md

 #### Create the database encryption
 1. create master key and certificate in the masterdb.
 2. Create the backup certifcate
-3. create the user database encruption key in user db with server certificate
+3. create the user database encryption key in user db with server certificate
 4. Alter db set encryption on.
     * Create a master key in master DB
     ```SQL